jundi77/MiniAES/docs/specifications.md

 ### ECB Block Mode

 This mode of operation operate on size-free input and output, theoretically.
 Padding is using random pad, per 2 bytes.
-IV (Initialisation Vector) is prepended to each ciphertext, with random value from 0 to 0xFF.
 Each block is encrypted and decrypted independent of each other.

 Flowchart for encryption is as follows: